yamatt/blog/content/blog/positive-signposting.md

 ## How do we improve this?

-The quickest answer is a near identical sticker next to whichever is to the correct hole saying "Paper-towels", or perhaps "Paper-towels here please", or even better "Paper towels yum-yum".
+The quickest answer is a near identical sticker next to whichever is to the correct opening saying "Paper-towels", or perhaps "Paper-towels here please", or even better "Paper towels yum-yum".
 But that's not the end of the story.

 The other issue is that the messaging doesn't scale.
 Today it's paper-towels, next week maybe people are incorrectly disposing their used pizza boxes.
 Where should they go?